MaterializeInc/materialize/doc/user/content/overview/arrangements.md

 ### Collections

 Materialize dataflows process **multisets**.
-Multisets are collections of data that that store each event in an update stream as a triple of `(data, time, diff)`.
+Multisets are collections of data that store each event in an update stream as a triple of `(data, time, diff)`.

 Term | Definition -----|----------- **data**  |  The record update.  **time**  |
 The logical timestamp of the update.  **diff**  |  The change in the number of